Clean your house and make sure no task goes unnoticed! Grab our fun printable cleaning cards to help you stay organized!

 - pen or marker

-Easy – Do Often: A small group of chores that can all be done often.
+- Easy – A small group of chores that can all be done often.
 Complete one of these chores each week.

-Easy – Do Less Often: A bigger group of chores that need to be done less often.
+- Intermediate – A bigger group of chores that need to be done less often.
 Complete one of these each week.

-You do 2 weekly easy jobs a week and one harder one per month.
+- To stay on top of cleaning your house, do 2 weekly easy jobs a week and one harder job per month.

 - Wipe front of kitchen cabinets